muchdogesec/file2txt/README.md

 ### Image (mode: `image`)

 * Filetypes supported (mime-type): `jpg` (`image/jpg`), `.jpeg` (`image/jpeg`), `.png` (`image/png`), `.webp` (`image/webp`)
-* Embedded images processed using `image` mode: TRUE
+* Embedded images processed using `image` mode and stored locally: TRUE
   * Output position matched input: n/a
 * Supports paging: FALSE
+* Python library used for conversion to markdown: n/a

 ### CSV (mode: `csv`)

 * Filetypes supported (mime-type): `csv` (`text/csv`)
-* Embedded images processed using `image` mode: FALSE
+* Embedded images processed using `image` mode and stored locally: FALSE
 * Supports paging: FALSE
+* Python library used for conversion to markdown: `pandas`

 ### HTML (mode: `html`)

 * Filetypes supported (mime-type): `html` (`text/html`)
-* Embedded images processed using `image` mode: TRUE
+* Embedded images processed using `image` mode and stored locally: TRUE
 * Supports paging: FALSE
 * HTML encoded content supported: TRUE
+* Python library used for conversion to markdown: `python-markdownify`

 This will consider the entire HTML of the page (e.g. nav bars, footers, etc.).
 Generally you do not want this extra data (mainly problematic when exporting webpages as HTML from a browser).